STEM X Academy FAQs

 The STEM X Academy is a teacher professional learning opportunity run in partnership between the Australian Science Teachers Association (ASTA), CSIRO and Questacon.
 Participants will undertake work with CSIRO and Questacon on a hands-on STEM pedagogy-based program designed to provide practical resources and ideas to take back to the classroom and share with colleagues.
 They will meet with scientists, learn about their research and develop a suite of activities to use with students.

 The program also includes a diverse range of presentations by scientists and researchers who will explore some of the incredible work being done in fields such as molecular chemistry, climate change and astrophysics.
-Teachers will visit some of Canberra's premier science facilities including the Mount Stromlo Observatory, Geoscience Australia, Questacon and the CSIRO Discovery Centre, as well as venues including the National Arboretum, National Museum, Parliament House and the Canberra Deep Space Centre for a look at how science permeates all areas of modern life.
+Teachers will visit some of Canberra's premier science facilities including the Mount Stromlo Observatory, Geoscience Australia, Questacon and the CSIRO Discovery Centre for a look at how science permeates all areas of modern life.

-Delegates will be housed at Burton & Garran Hall at the ANU for the duration of the program.
-Several aspects of the program will take place at ANU, while others will be spread across various ACT venues.
+Delegates will be housed at the new Bruce Hall, a brand new student accommodation complex at the ANU for the duration of the program.
+The program will take place across two venues - Questacon's Ian Potter Technology Learning Centre and CSIRO's Discovery Centre.
 Transport to and from these venues is covered by the program.

 Who can attend the STEM X Academy?

-Australian teachers from any state or territory are welcome to attend the STEM X Academy.
+Australian primary or secondary teachers from any state or territory are welcome to attend the STEM X Academy.
 With limited spaces available, we do require interested applicants to apply by submitting an online application form.

 Is the STEM X Academy suitable for both primary and secondary teachers?

-Yes, and in 2017 there will be a double intake of teachers participating in two concurrent residential programs - one for secondary science teachers and the other for primary teachers.
-A focus of the 2016 STEM X Academy program is the development of hands-on, enquiry-based lessons and activities using available materials, and adapting activities and teaching methods to suit your classroom.
+Yes, and in 2018 there will be an intake of 70 teachers participating in two concurrent residential programs - one for secondary science teachers and the other for primary teachers.
+A focus of the 2018 STEM X Academy program is the development of hands-on, enquiry-based lessons and activities using available materials, and adapting activities and teaching methods to suit your classroom.
 If you feel you could benefit from this, then the STEM X Academy will be of value to you.

 What will I gain from attending the STEM X Academy?